-In August 2016, BA Street Art travelled to Baltimore, Maryland to organise a gallery show called Roots/Raices featuring paintings by 10 Argentine street artists and 15 local street artists.
+In August 2016, Buenos Aires Street Art’s Matt Fox-Tucker travelled to Baltimore, Maryland to organise a gallery show called Roots / Raices featuring paintings by 10 Argentine street artists and 15 local street artists.

-The show was held at the former tyre factory in the Woodberry district of Baltimore and curated by Matt Fox-Tucker of BA Street Art, Alex French of Gallery 788 and Richard Best of Section1 Project.
+The show was held at the former tyre factory in the Woodberry district of Baltimore and curated by Matt Fox-Tucker of Buenos Aires Street Art, Alex French of Gallery 788 and Richard Best of Section1 Project.

 Argentine street artists who created artworks for the show were Alfredo Segatori, El Marian, Ice, Juan Zeballos, Luxor, Maxi Bagnasco, Nazza Stencil, Patxi Mazzoni Alonso, and Primo (Nicolás Germani and Sasha Reisin).